 Campaign Types – Winner: Tie

-Both platforms allows advertising to drive brand awareness, capture leads and generate traffic to website.
+Both platforms allow advertising to drive brand awareness, familiarise prospects with your logo design , capture leads and drive traffic to your website.

 Audience Selection – Winner: LinkedIn